degauss-org/daymet_chicago/README.md

 ## Geomarker Methods

 Daymet data on a specified date is linked to coordinate data within the `my_addresses.csv` file by matching on the Daymet 1 km x 1 km raster cell number.
+The set boundary box is Cook County, IL.

 ## Geomarker Data

 - This package takes pre-downloaded environmental data from [Daymet](https://daymet.ornl.gov/) as netCDF file(s).
 - The R code that links the environmental data to the input coordinates is within `entrypoint.R`.

-## Warning

-If the bounding box for Daymet data download is inferred from address coordinates, then the size of the Daymet data download may be quite large if the address coordinates are very spread out.
-If a wide spread of coordinates is desired, then it may be best to stratify your input dataset to coordinates within separate geographic regions.

 ## DeGAUSS Details

-The Daymet DeGAUSS package was created by Ben Barrett and Peter Graffy.
+The Daymet DeGAUSS package was created by Ben Barrett and Peter Graffy, and is designed for use by the Chicago Area Patient-Centered Outcomes Research Network (CAPriCORN).
 For detailed documentation on DeGAUSS, including general usage and installation, please see the [DeGAUSS homepage](https://degauss.org).